-If you test positive, you must isolate for at least 5 days following Massachusetts Department of Public Health isolation guidelines.
+If you test positive for COVID-19 on either a rapid antigen or PCR test, you must isolate for at least 5 days following Massachusetts Department of Public Health isolation guidelines.
 Isolation length is dependent on your test date and symptoms.
 You are required to isolate for at least 5 days from your onset of symptoms or your positive test date (if you do not have symptoms).
 If you have no symptoms or your symptoms are resolving after 5 days, you can leave your home and end your isolation.
 You must continue to wear a mask around others (including in the household) for 5 additional days.
 You may remove your mask prior to day 11, if you have two negative tests taken 48 hours apart.
 If you continue to have significant or worsening symptoms after 5 days, you must continue to isolate until your symptoms are improving and you are fever-free for 24 hours.
 After you have ended isolation, if your COVID-19 symptoms return or worsen, restart your isolation at day 0.
 If you have questions regarding your isolation timeline, please contact SHS.

 Isolation means staying away from others as much as possible.
 We strongly encourage students who are able to return to their permanent residence by a private car and safely isolate at home if possible.
 If unable to return to their permanent residence, students who reside on and off campus will be expected to isolate-in-place at their academic residence and should only leave for food and medical appointments.
 If you live with a roommate, we encourage you and your roommate to wear masks while awake.